cheungyuet/smart-community-iot-dryer-management/README.md

 > **"Transforming unauthorized utility usage into a self-sustaining, zero-cost management ecosystem."**

-[cite_start]This project provides an end-to-end IoT solution for a **48-unit residential community in Brisbane** to resolve long-standing issues with unauthorized utility usage and manual billing overhead.
+This project provides an end-to-end IoT solution for a **48-unit residential community in Brisbane** to resolve long-standing issues with unauthorized utility usage and manual billing overhead.

 ---